diffpy/diffpy.github.io/_sources/community.txt

        <input type="submit" name="sub" value="Subscribe">
       </form>

-|

 You can also share your comments, suggestions, praise or complaints by sending email to `Simon J. L. Billinge <sb2896@columbia.edu>`_.

-To report or browse bugs, please use the link at the top of this page.
+To report or browse bugs, please visit https://github.com/diffpy and continue to the relevant project and its Issues.